richb-hanover/OpenWrtScripts/README.md

 **To run this script**

 Flash the router with factory firmware.
-Then telnet in and execute these statements.
+Then telnet/ssh in and execute these statements.
 You should do this over a wired connection because some of these changes may reset the wireless network.

-    telnet 192.168.1.1
+    ssh root@192.168.1.1
     cd /tmp
     cat > config.sh
     [paste in the contents of this file, then hit ^D]